bell pepper

 Common measurement equivalents in grams

-Store whole bell peppers in the crisper drawer of your refrigerator, where they will typically stay fresh for 1 to 2 weeks.
-Once sliced, they should be kept in an airtight container and used within 3 to 5 days.
+Whole bell peppers typically last 1 to 2 weeks in the refrigerator crisper drawer.
+Once sliced, they should be used within 3 to 5 days.

 Explore more ingredients in the spice category with complete nutrition information.